RoundTableTTRPG/RoundTable/Appendix.md

 A character trained in the forest terrain passes through the terrain of a forest floor as natural movement.
 They are also naturally capable of climbing trees, poles and other similar surfaces.

 **Urban** environments are characterized by the alterations that humanoids have made to the natural setting.
 Whether they are human cities, kobold warrens or even dense farmland, creatures in an urban environment can hardly escape humanoid architecture.
 It takes a special mix of skills to make your way in an urban environment.
 Unlike natural worlds there is most often a great abundance of everything a humaniod might need to prosper, but this abundance is guarded behind norms, laws, social constructs and factions.
 An excellent urban ranger can find the commonalities between disparate peoples to earn or make their living in any urban centre, and even track people on the trackless cobblestones.
-A character trained in urban terrain can pass through crowds, debris and unusual terrain such as rooftops that would normally constitute reckless movment as their natural movement.
+A character trained in urban terrain can pass through crowds, debris and unusual terrain such as rooftops that would normally constitute reckless movement as their natural movement.
 They can also climb walls and buildings, and maneuver small gaps, drops, and squeezes such as windows and other barriers caused by urban development.

 Whether it is the vast sahel, the steppe or the great prairie, enormous **Grasslands** can stretch for thousands of kilometers and constitute oceans or continents in their own right.
 It takes a skilled person to find sufficient food in this harsh environment, and often requires hunting large game over many miles.
 Moving unnoticed in steeply cut creek beds or badlands, and tracking those that do the same also requires a keen eye for life on the grasslands.
 Those trained in grasslands can move great distances with ease.
 Your natural strategic speed is 10km, the same as a horse.
 You can also ride one type of mount as natural movement.